zhangyuc/splash/api.md

 # Local Variable Operators

-The local variables assocaited with a data element are organized as a LocalVariableSet instance.
+The local variables associated with a data element are organized as a LocalVariableSet instance.
 The supported operators are:

 Operator | Meaning
   --- | ---